kishorep26/smart-city-backend/README.md

 ## 🎯 Overview

-The Smart City AI Backend is a FastAPI-based REST API that powers an intelligent emergency response system.
+The Sentinel Command Backend is a FastAPI-based REST API that powers an intelligent emergency response system.
 It handles incident management, agent assignment using proximity-based algorithms, real-time status tracking, and maintains a complete audit trail of all system decisions.

 ### ✨ Key Features